Jagex: Company structure

 As RuneScape gained users, Jagex grew.
 By 11 December 2003, RuneScape had 65,000 paying members, and Jagex had 29 employees.
 On 4 May 2007, RuneScape had over 6,000,000 active free accounts and over 1,000,000 active pay-to-play subscribers.
 By July 2012, Jagex had over 500 employees.

 Initially, the company was self-funded; however, in October 2005, Jagex received an investment from Insight Venture Partners.
-On 23 October 2007, Geoff Iddison, former European REO of PayPal, replaced Constant Tedder as CEO.
+On 23 October 2007, Geoff Iddison, former European CEO of PayPal, replaced Constant Tedder as CEO.
 Iddison resigned as CEO in January 2009, replaced by Mark Gerhard, who had been Jagex CTO before his appointment.
 Jagex became a member of the United Kingdom's game developer trade body, TIGA, on 15 April 2009.
 Richard Wilson, TIGA's CEO, described Jagex as "one of the most successful game developers in the world, not just the UK.
 Jagex has developed extraordinarily popular games and is at the leading edge in terms of online safety and security."